Algebraic Characterization of Isometries of the Complex and Quaternionic Hyperbolic Planes: The Centralizers and the -classes: proof of zcl

 Let $\F=\H$.
-From the description of the centralizers we see that there are exactly two choices for the centralizers of ellipto-translations, as well as for the ellipto-parabolics, and there are four choices for the centralizer of a screw-parabolic.
-Hence there are two $z$-classes of ellipto-translations, two $z$-classes of the ellipto-parabolics, and four $z$-classes of the screw-parabolic elements.
+From the description of the centralizers we see that there is a unique choice for the centralizers of ellipto-translations, a unique choice for the ellipto-parabolics, and there are four choices for the centralizer of a screw-parabolic.
+Hence we have one $z$-class of ellipto-translations, one $z$-class of the ellipto-parabolics, and four $z$-classes of the screw-parabolic elements.

-Similarly, When $\F=\C$, there is a unique $z$-class of ellipto-translations, two $z$-classes of ellipto-parabolics and a unique $z$-class of screw-parabolic elements.
+When $\F=\C$, there is a unique $z$-class of screw-parabolic elements.

 This completes the proof of \thmref{zcl}.